 To support parents/carers, the DfE are working with the BBC and others to provide resources for children to access while at home.
 Currently they have a link for parents/carers with children under 5 years old, please see hungrylittleminds.campaign.gov.uk

-Tuesday 11th February will be Safer Internet Day.
+Tuesday 11th February was Safer Internet Day.

 This Safer Internet Day the theme is 'Together for a Better Internet' and young people from across the UK have been considering what they can do to help make the internet a kinder place.
 Perhaps you could talk to your child about what actions they could take to make the internet a kinder place?
 For inspiration you can see videos from young people about what they promise to do on Safer Internet Day on the Safer Internet Day website.